caseyanderson/SC3-RPiZeroW/OSC/listener/listener.md

 ~x.sendMsg('/control', 'hello!');
 ```

 In the above example I define a `NetAddr`, or a destination computer on the network, and then send a message to it.
-As I have it above, the full message will be: `[ /control, hello! ]` which will be sent to any destination on the same computer (`127.0.0.1` is internal to the device sending the message) listening for messages that begin with the `/control`.
+As I have it above the full message will be: `[ /control, hello! ]` which will be sent to any destination on the same computer (`127.0.0.1` is internal network on the device sending the message) listening for messages that begin with the `/control`.

 ### send_osc.py